 What is the main purpose of industrial ventilation systems?

-The main purpose is to maintain safe air quality by removing contaminants, controlling temperature, and ensuring proper airflow within industrial environments.
+To maintain safe air quality by removing contaminants, controlling temperature, and ensuring proper airflow.

 What are the types of industrial ventilation systems?

 There are two main types: natural ventilation and mechanical ventilation.
-Mechanical systems are more common in modern industries due to better control and efficiency.
+Mechanical systems are more common due to better control and efficiency.

 How often should ventilation systems be maintained?